Yoga Poses for Digestion

 • Stimulates Organs: These poses lightly massage the stomach, intestines, and liver to help move food and waste along.

-• Reduces Stress: Deep breathing calms the nervous system, easing stress-related issues like IBS or indigestion.
+• Reduces Stress: Deep breathing calms the nervous system and may ease stress-related gut discomfort.
 Try yoga for stress relief to enhance this benefit.

 • Boosts Circulation: Poses increase blood flow to digestive organs, delivering oxygen and nutrients.